-Congress Focused On Averting Government Shutdown, But Trump Wants More
+Congress Focuses On Averting Shutdown, But Trump Wants More In Budget Deal

 Politics

-Congress Focused On Averting Government Shutdown, But Trump Wants More
+Congress Focuses On Averting Shutdown, But Trump Wants More In Budget Deal

 Congress returns Tuesday from its spring recess, facing yet another down-to-the-wire spate of deal making — and a White House anxious to claim its first major legislative win.